NEW

 Carbon footprint

-Audu works with CarbonCloud, an independent body that provides CO2 calculations.
-See the calculations for Audu Block here and the calculations for conventional yellow cheese here.
+Audu works with CarbonCloud, an independent organization that provides CO2e calculations.
+See the calculations for Audu Chunk here and the calculations for conventional yellow cheese here .

 Slices with milk and plant-based ingredients